Soupe Opéra: Following

 The show has developed a cult following.
-Long after broadcast ceased, non-official uploads of Soupe Opéra episodes attained hundreds of thousands of views on YouTube.
-(Marlou Films has since uploaded the entire series of 26 episodes to their own YouTube channel.)
+Long after broadcast ceased, non-official uploads of Soupe Opéra episodes attained hundreds of thousands of views on YouTube (Marlou Films has since uploaded the entire series of 26 episodes to their own YouTube channel).
 Australian audiences in particular have noted an appreciation for the show due to its broadcasting on free-to-air children's television in the 2000s, with several publications writing retrospectives on the show's popularity.
-An article by BuzzFeed noted that its monochromatic backdrop and synthesised vocal score led to it being perceived as esoteric and occasionally frightening, and Australian youth publication Junkee described the programme as 'unintentionally horrifying'.
+An article by BuzzFeed noted that its monochromatic backdrop and synthesised vocal score led to it being perceived as esoteric and occasionally frightening, and Australian youth publication Junkee described the programme as "unintentionally horrifying".
 In 2023, Melbourne band Playlunch released a single titled "Soupe Opéra" with lyrics describing the show's cultural impact on Australian youth.
 In 2025, Melbourne-based podcast Thumbcramps brought the show back into the spotlight on their episode about Balan Wonderworld.
-One of their listeners had written in, comparing the show to the much inferior and reviled Bagpuss intro song.
+One of their listeners had written in, comparing the show to the Bagpuss intro song.